 In addition to a couple under-the-hood changes, the PS5 may also launch with a secret weapon: a wireless VR headset.
 One of its defining features is expected to be an optimized virtual reality experience thanks to the aforementioned chipset.
 Sony could leverage that to update its PSVR line for the first time since 2016.

 The patent describes how a PlayStation console could be used to encode VR video data into a 60 GHz frequency, which would then be beamed to the headset and decoded.
 To pull this off, users would need to stay in the same room as the console to avoid any signal interruptions.
-The USPTO documents also described how a console could be made to precisely aim the wave its transmitting to the headset to improve signal quality.
+The USPTO documents also described how a console could be made to precisely aim the wave to the headset to improve signal quality.

 The Japan Patent Office recently published a patenton March 14 that depicted a headset that players can use without having to attach it to their console.
 Instead, an attachment transfers data between the console and a TV-mounted PS Camera using high-frequency waves.